 Vice President, Eula Mae and John Baugh Foundation

 Jackie Baugh Moore lives in Boerne just outside of San Antonio, Texas.
 After graduating from Baylor University in 1986 she taught first grade and kindergarten.

-Vice President of the Eula Mae and John Baugh Foundation, Jackie currently serves on the board of directors for Baptist Theological Seminary at Richmond, the Cooperative Baptist Fellowship Missions Council, the advisory board for Fellowship Southwest, the Religious Liberty Council of the Baptist Joint Committee, Passport and is President of the Baylor Line Foundation.
+Vice President of the Eula Mae and John Baugh Foundation, Moore currently serves on the board of directors for Baptist Theological Seminary at Richmond, the Cooperative Baptist Fellowship Missions Council, the Advisory Board for Fellowship Southwest, the Religious Liberty Council of the Baptist Joint Committee, Passport and is President of the Baylor Line Foundation.